 - Connect can scale up to 10,000 agents per distribution point, vs 4000 for SCCM.

-Let’s look at a couple of scenarios combining SCCM & Connect, or using just Connect.
+Let’s look at a couple of scenarios combining SCCM & Connect, or using just Connect as an SCCM alternative.

 A new OS image is developed and made available at the Head Office, 50 remote sites require this image available locally to deploy to POS devices.